penguinawesome1/digit-classifier/README.md

-Attempting to learn to make a Python neural network
+A scalable Python neural network to analyze stock data.